nasa-petal/PeTaL-db/README.md

 The Periodic Table of Life (PeTaL, pronounced petal) is a design tool aimed at allowing users to seemlesly move from ideas (from nature or other sources) to design.

 PeTaL is comprised of multiple interconnected services.
-This repository houses the AWS CloudFormation template that creates the DynamoDB table and AWS API Gateway REST API, and a json file with data to load into the DynamoDB table.
+This repository houses the AWS CloudFormation template that creates the DynamoDB table, AWS API Gateway REST API, Lambdas, Step Functions, and S3 definitions for the labeller, and a json file with dummy data to load into the DynamoDB table.
 There are other repositories for the [ReactJS web front end client](https://github.com/nasa/PeTaL) and [Labeller](https://github.com/nasa/petal-labeller).

 ## Getting started